 Another way of looking at this is that your evidence helps to ensure justice is done – whether the defendant is found guilty or not guilty.

-We can’t always remove all of the discomfort or stress that staff feel in court.
+We might not remove all of the discomfort or stress that comes from attending court.